DingyiLi93/dingyili93.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Applied Economics and Management at Cornell University.
-My research focuses on econometrics, with a particular interest in high-dimensional models and industrial organization.
+My research focuses on econometrics, with a particular interest in high dimensional models, machine learning, and industrial organization.
 I hold a B.S. in Economics and Mathematics from Renmin University of China.

 <!--You can find my CV [here](https://github.com/shuoy528/shuoyu/raw/master/files/CV_ShuoYu.pdf).-->